The Impact of Poor Quality Housing on a Senior Citizen's Life

 Still walking some 10 miles a day for exercise, she didn't look her age and was fitter than many women half her years.

 For a while life was good

-The apartment was adequate and in a central location near to shops and bus routes, while the neighbours upstairs were a friendly young couple, for whom she baked cakes and watched their premises when they were on holiday.
+The apartment was pleasant and in a central location, near to shops and bus routes, while the neighbours upstairs were a friendly young couple, for whom she baked cakes and watched their premises when they were on holiday.

 For a while, life was good.
 She was able to spend her old age pension on what she pleased - the first time in her life she had ever had a little money to spare - while paying her rent and bills out of her savings.

-With two adult children - a son and a daughter - she was often taken out to lunch and for drives and her grand-daughter was bright as a button and kept her on her toes.
+With two adult children - a son and a daughter - she was often taken out to lunch and for drives.
+Her grand-daughter - my niece Becky - was bright as a button and kept mum on her toes.

 But all was to change when the owner of the apartment above - a young business woman - decided she wished to move back in, having split up from her husband.

-She gave the friendly young couple notice to quit and they had gone within weeks, leaving Ivy lonely.
+She gave the friendly young couple notice to quit and they had gone within weeks, leaving mum lonely.

 The owner, who was not without money, spent a fortune on renovating her apartment before moving in.

 Hammering, swearing and loud music filled the air